stevenschobert/instafeed.js/README.md

 ## :warning: IMPORTANT! ~Instafeed.js will stop working completely on [March 31, 2020](https://developers.facebook.com/blog/post/2020/01/14/instagram-basic-display-api-long-lived-access-tokens-available/)~.

-## Update: A new, compatible version of instafeed.js is in production.
+## Update: A new, compatible version of instafeed.js is in development.
 Please watch this repository for updates.

 The current release of Instafeed **will still stop working unless you update** to the new version when it's available.